 When you look back on your year at work, what measures will you use to size it up?

 I don’t want to hear about your organization’s performance management process.
-(We’ve joined that discussion before.
-You can check out our research report and webinar on the topic here.)
 I want you to think beyond your list of accomplishments, to consider great days at work.

 Why Great Days?